-You might have a better chance getting a nonprofit loan if you find a lender that specializes in your niche.
+You might also have a better chance of getting a nonprofit loan if you find a lender that specializes in your niche.
 It’s the same logic you use when going after government funding; you want to find funding built for you.

 Just because a lender is willing to work with you, that doesn’t mean they are trying to do you any favors.
 Like you, they need to make money to survive and will set rates accordingly.
 It’s up to you figure out what you can afford and then find a funding source that can offer it.

 You may not get the money.
 We see businesses with good credit histories struggle to find funding.
-It’s a hard process and not everyone sees good results.
+It’s a hard process, and not everyone sees good results.

 You can prepare yourself for bad news about the loan.
-Think about alternative ways to get the money.
+Think about alternative ways to get money.
 You might need to sell part of your company, reduce your reach, downsize, or make another money-saving decision.